• Skip to main content

 Remember to care for your own needs along with those of the entire family while dealing with your depressed child.
 During this trying time, though, it is essential that you continue to look after yourself.

 Beyond all else, this means seeking necessary help.
-You won’t be able to handle everything by yourself, so ask the aid of your family and friends.
+You won’t be able to handle everything by yourself, so ask for the aid of your family and friends.
 As you attempt to help your child, having your own support system will help you stay optimistic and healthy.

 Don’t keep your feelings pent up.
 It’s quite normal to feel stressed, disappointed, hopeless, or furious.
 Call your friends, join a support network, or schedule an appointment with your own therapist.
 Alleviating the built-up tension could be as simple as expressing your emotions.